botix/lern/clean-rest-tdd/README.md

 Mongo daemon is required to communicate to the database.

 The Clean architecture divides the application into layers.
-The most inner layer has no dependencies, and contains the bussiness logic of the application.
+The most inner layer has no dependencies, and contains the business logic of the application.
-Dependencies that are used by that bussiness logic are injected, and if necessary easily swapped in the future by (re)writing the interactors and handlers, providing a clean separation of bussiness and infrastucture logic.
+Dependencies that are used by that business logic are injected, and if necessary easily swapped in the future by (re)writing the interactors and handlers, providing a clean separation of business and infrastucture logic.